The Ontario Environmental Bill of Rights (EBR) was proclaimed in February 1994. The founding principles of the EBR are stated in its preamble:

 3. Application of the SEV

-The Ministry of Natural Resources and Forestry is committed to applying the purposes of the EBR when decisions that might significantly affect the environment need to be made in the ministry as it develops Act, regulations, and policies, by the application of the following principles:
+The Ministry of Natural Resources and Forestry (MNRF) is committed to applying the purposes of the EBR when making decisions that might significantly affect the environment.

 4. Integration with other considerations

-The Ministry of Natural Resources and Forestry will take into account social, economic and other considerations; these will be integrated with the purposes of the EBR when decisions that might significantly affect the environment need to be made.
+MNRF will take into account social, environmental, economic and other considerations; these will be integrated with the purposes of the EBR when making decisions that might significantly affect the environment.

 5. Monitoring the use of the SEV

-The Ministry of Natural Resources and Forestry will document how the SEV was considered each time a decision is posted on the Environmental Registry.
-In making decisions that may significantly affect the environment, MNRF will meet its Environmental Bill of Rights obligations.
-All MNRF presentations to Executive Committee will include an explanation as to how MNRF’s SEV was considered in the development of proposals.
+MNRF will document how the SEV was considered each time a decision is posted on the Environmental Registry.
 MNRF will also provide training tools and opportunities for staff to ensure that the capacity exists within the ministry to meet its Environmental Bill of Rights obligations.

-The Ministry of Natural Resources and Forestry believes that public consultation and participation is vital to sound environmental decision-making.
-The Ministry will provide opportunities for an open and consultative process when making decisions that might significantly affect the environment.
+MNRF believes that public consultation and participation is vital to sound environmental decision-making.
+The ministry will provide opportunities for an open and consultative process when making decisions that might significantly affect the environment.

-The Ministry will continue to encourage energy conservation and resource conservation in its own operations by, for example, ensuring that office lights are turned off when possible and office equipment is turned off when not in use and explicitly considering environmental performance of the various options when equipment leases or purchase decisions are made.
-The Ministry will also continue to educate and encourage staff on the 3Rs – reduction, reuse and recycling – to divert materials from disposal.
+The ministry will continue to encourage energy conservation and resource conservation in its own operations by, for example, ensuring that office lights are turned off when possible and office equipment is turned off when not in use and explicitly considering environmental performance of the various options when equipment leases or purchase decisions are made.
+The ministry will also continue to educate and encourage staff on the 3Rs – reduction, reuse and recycling – to diver materials from disposal.